-Milwaukee Router – Kind of random to have this on the list, but its the best router I have ever owned.
-Perfectly in tune with itself, it sounds like an instrument, really amazing balance and precision.
+Milwaukee Router – Kind of random to have this on the list, but it’s the best router I have ever owned.
+Perfectly in tune with itself, it sounds like an instrument, with really amazing balance and precision.

 Binding Router Bit & Bearings – I have been using these since day one and they are great.
-I keep one just for spruce and rotate the others from maple to rosewood as they become more dull each time.
+I keep one just for spruce and rotate the others from maple to rosewood as they become duller each time.

 Guitar Makers Vise – Cant work without this one, a must.

 Go -Bar Deck – One of the simplest ways to glue your braces.
-I use this type which are good, but I think if I was doing it all over again I might go with these or make my own out of pipes with spring loaded bars inside for super fast hide glue action.
+I use this type which is good, but I think if I was doing it all over again I might go with these or make my own out of pipes with spring-loaded bars inside for super fast hide glue action.

-Glue Bottles – Seems dumb to put this on here, but they really make it so much easier to get the right amount of glue on the surface and they are so cheep you can replace them when they wear out or when you loose the cap.
+Glue Bottles – Seems dumb to put this on here, but they really make it so much easier to get the right amount of glue on the surface and they are so cheap you can replace them when they wear out or when you lose the cap.
 Any similar bottle will work fine not just this brand.